 Short answer

 A chatbot responds to messages.
 An AI agent works toward a goal.
-That is the simplest beginner distinction.
+That is the simplest beginner difference.

 A chatbot might answer, “What is Web4?”
 An AI agent might create a learning plan, open related pages, compare definitions, summarize tradeoffs, and suggest the next article.
 The agent may still talk through a chat interface, but the important change is what it can do beyond one reply.